 mountains

-The objective of the Christmas Mountains Research Symposium is to increase public and scientific understanding of the ecology, geology, culture and history of the Chihuahuan Desert ecosystem in the Big Bend region of Texas and Mexico.
+The objective of the Christmas Mountains Research Symposium is to increase public and scientific understanding of the ecology, geology, culture and history of the Chihuahuan Desert ecosystem in the Big Bend region of West Texas and Mexico and to promote interactions among university researchers, agency personnel, and interested private landowners.

-The annual two-day symposium highlights research by students and faculty from campuses in the Texas State University System, but welcomes contributions from researchers at other universities, federal and state agency personnel, and residents of the area who have investigated aspects of the region’s ecology, geology, culture and history.
+Our 12th annual two-day symposium will feature presentations by students and faculty from universities in the Texas State University System but welcomes contributions from researchers and interested individuals at other universities, federal and state agencies, non-governmental organizations, and residents of the area who have investigated aspects of the region’s ecology, geology, culture, and history.
 Presenters should plan to give a 12-minute talk followed by three minutes of questions and discussion.
-PowerPoint presentations are supported, but are not required.
+PowerPoint presentations will be supported but are not required.

 Accommodations at Terlingua Ranch include 32 motel-style cabin rooms (two double beds), RV hookups, and campsites.
 A block of discounted rooms has been reserved for the symposium and reservations must be made by contacting the Terlingua Ranch Office (432.371.3146).
+If your stay will be tax-exempt, you can email a completed tax exemption form to frontdesk@terlinguaranch.com and your rate will be adjusted pre-check in.
 There are also other motel options, bed-and-breakfast accommodations and house and cabin rentals in the area.
 The Bad Rabbit Café, a full-service restaurant, is open daily for breakfast, lunch, and dinner.

 For more information, feel free to contact the symposium organizer, David Lemke by phone (512.245.3364) or email (david.lemke@txstate.edu).